Secrets to Perfect Corned Beef

 A perfectly seasoned corned beef, especially with mustard glaze, is delicious served as a main dish or as a sandwich ingredient.

-This recipe involves a two-day cooking process but the reward is well worth the additional effort.
-The secret to a fork-tender, succulent corned beef is simmering it the day before serving, followed by a few minutes under the broiler prior to eating the next day.
+This recipe involves a two-day cooking process, but the reward is well worth the additional effort.
+The secret to a fork-tender, succulent corned beef is simmering it for several hours the day before serving, followed by a few minutes under the broiler prior to eating the next day.

 Many beginner cooks have told me they are intimidated by cooking corned beef.
-This easy recipe will guarantee a tasty dish that you can easily master!
+This easy recipe will guarantee a tasty dish that you can quickly master!

 Day 1 - Meat: